-Leaders are guides and role models – this equates to active conduct and behaviours that align with ethics and integrity.
+Leaders are guides and role models – this equates to active conduct and behaviours that align with ethical leadership and integrity.

 Notably, the word “silence” is derived from the word “silere” which means “to be quiet or still.”
 Being still or quiet is incompatible with leadership when leaders are confronted with unethical behaviour, because as guides, leaders need to listen, reflect, and take a course of action.